akamai/customersuccess-compute-workshop/README.md

 Next, we build LKE clusters, with the terraform files that are included in this repository, and pulled into the Linode Shell from the prior git command.

 1. From the Linode Cloud Manager, create an API token and copy it's value (NOTE- the Token should have full read-write access to all Linode components in order to work properly with terraform).
+ - Click on your user name at the top right of the screen
+ - Select API Tokens
+ - Click Create a Personal Access Token
+ - Be sure to copy and save the token value

 2. From the Linode shell, set the TF_VAR_token env variable to the API token value.
 This will allow terraform to use the Linode API for infrastructure provisioning.
 ```